cliattx/mzim/README.md

 To cite `mzim`, please use:

 Li, C., Kwok, O.-M., & Lawrence, T. (2026). *Estimating marginal effects with zero-inflated models: A tutorial with the R package mzim*.
-Behavior Research Methods. https://doi.org/10.3758/s13428-026-03036-7
+Behavior Research Methods.
+In Press.

 ## License